cs-ed/impacts-stevewalston/README.md

 Question to Ponder: "How can a lack of inclusion/diversity in computing be addressed?"

 Step 1
-  * Students select one category from a list such as:
+  * Building upon the information in Investigation 2, students select one category from a list such as:
     * Educational Policies
     * Advertising Campaign
     * Outreach Project
     * (Other)
-  * Students can work in pairs, or individually if necessary, to create a "product" that addresses inclusion/diverstiy.
+  * Students working in pairs, or individually if necessary, to create a "product" that addresses inclusion/diverstiy.
 It is not realistic that a single policy, advertisement, etc. can be the comprehensive solution.
 Rather, students will be directed to focus on one aspect of the larger issue such as focusing on:
     * A method to increase inclusion rates of Native students
     * A method to increase inclusion rates of students from Rural locales
     * An advertisement that highlights the contributions in computing by diverse groups/persons